bzigterman/bzigterman.github.io-old/charts/covid.md

 ## Death Acceleration

-As of Sunday, the 14-day percent change in average new deaths was:
+As of Monday, the 14-day percent change in average new deaths was:

-- 45% in Illinois
+- 43% in Illinois
-- 56% in the United States
+- 42% in the United States
-- -5% worldwide
+- -7% worldwide

 ![Death Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_deaths_change_facet.png)